KarlR24/FitzHugh-Nagumo-on-Networks/README.md

           delta_t, T: float
                for Euler approximation of the differential equations

-Note that for every simulation new random initial states are generated.
-Every simulation run is one curve in the plot which describes the phase coherence of the network for the run time of the model.
-Also, the acitivity matrix is not stored therefore not for further analysis available.
+Note that new random initial states are generated for every simulation run.
+Every simulation run is one curve in the plot which describes the phase coherence (synchronicity of the oscillators) in the network.
+Note that, the acitivity matrix is not stored therefore not for further analysis available.
+The output of this functions a plot phase coherence measure for both variables v, w.

 phase coherence measure $R(t)$ from the paper:
 "The synchronization of FitzHugh–Nagumo neuron network coupled by gap junction" -